KianAbbasNejad/RCK-Phase-Portrait/README.md

 The vector field is made more aesthetically pleasing by resizing the vectors by their norm.
 If the user wants, this feature can be easily removed from the script.

-Finally, note that the saddle path is plotted by solving the ODE backward from the (known) steady state.
-Therefore it is not precise and is mostly aimed for graphical analysis.
+Finally, note that the saddle path (stable manifold) is plotted by creating a polygon around the steady state and solving it backward.

 **Functions appear at the end of the code**